 The Trailhead, 1221 Theodore Wirth Parkway

 Ski with your best friend… your dog!
-10 kilometer (about 6.2 miles), 5 kilometer, and 3 kilometer distances makes the Chuck & Don’s Skijoring One-dog Loppet a fan-favorite.
-Come watch if you’re curious or come to join the fun with your dog.
-This is the first day of the National Skijoring Championship and IFSS World Cup Race following the premiere Loppet ski trail.
+10 kilometer, 5 kilometer, and 3 kilometer courses on the premiere Loppet ski trails (which skijors are not normally allowed on) makes the Chuck & Don’s Skijoring One-dog Loppet a participant and fan favorite event.
+This is the first day of the National Skijoring Championship and IFSS World Cup Race.

 Read the official rules below to view more information about the race classes.

-Proceeds from the Skijor One Dog Loppet & Puoli Loppet benefit the Loppet Foundation.
+Proceeds from the Chuck & Don's Skijor Loppet benefit the Loppet Foundation.
 Learn more about the Foundation's mission, vision, and values.